mda1125/JobBluePrint/README.md

 ### Where Do You Find Jobs?

 I was selective in where I posted my information and I was quick to delete or remove my profile if I was getting contacted by too many inept recruiters.
-I started with LinkedIn and eventually landed the job via Indeed.
+I started with **LinkedIn** and eventually landed the job via **Indeed**.
 It really depends on your industry.
 Being in the tech field, it was much easier I think to find and apply for those type of jobs than others but not impossible.
 Look to industry type job boards via a Google or DuckDuckGo search.

 I ALWAYS ended up applying direct to the company website even if I found the job on a board.
 It just felt like I could customize certain responses better and control the input.
+Add additional skills, experience, cover letters, etc.  If it's Easy Apply for you, it's Easy Apply for everybody.

 + Always submitted my tweaked resume
 + Always included a Cover Letter if you can